-Can you work out what these mind-blowing iPhone photos REALLY are? - NewsBreak
+Can you work out what these mind-blowing iPhone photos really are? - NewsBreak

 To use the macro feature, make sure to get very close to the subject – up to two inches away.

-Then make sure the primary focus point is near the centre of the frame.
+Then make sure the primary focus point is near the center of the frame.

 Tap an area to set a specific focus point.